“People will forget what you said, forget what you did, but people will never forget how you made them feel.”

 - The same year, Destinology, a luxury tour operator used up 2 months working with Google to create StreetView guides to 40 of the hotels that it markets, and Best Western hotels also pronounced that it had plans to invest US$2m to capture 360-degree images of 2,200 of its properties for a similar project.

-- There was also an AR app allowing tourists in London to find the neighbouring mass transit stations in a specific location just by pointing their Smartphone in whatever direction they like
+- There was also an AR app allowing tourists in London to find the neighboring mass transit stations in a specific location just by pointing their Smartphone in whatever direction they like

 - In 2016, Thomas Cook, a UK travel company used AR technology to boost the print and online versions of their Sentido hotels brochures.